Minnesota Wildflowers

 Detailed Information

 [photo of lower leaves] Leaves change shape as they ascend the stem.
-There is a rosette of basal leaves, each up to 6 inches long and 1 inch wide, coarsely toothed with a pointed tip and short leaf stem.
-Leaves on the lower part of the stem are more irregularly toothed or divided with sharply pointed lobes and curled edges.
+There is a rosette of basal leaves, each up to 6 inches long and 1 inch wide, coarsely toothed with a pointed tip and short stalk.
+Basal leaves mostly wither away as the plant matures.
+Lower stem leaves are more irregularly toothed or divided with sharply pointed lobes, curled edges, and are mostly stalkless.

-[photo of upper leaves] The stem leaves quickly lose this shape and progressively become smaller and very narrow, toothless, with no leaf stem.
+[photo of auricles] The stem leaves quickly lose this shape and progressively become smaller and very narrow, toothless, often with a pair of small lobes (auricles) at the base.
 Leaves near the top of the plant are less than ¼ inch wide.
-The main stem is hairy and ridged.
+Stems are branched in the upper and/or lower plant, mostly ridged and variously covered in matted or short, stiff hairs.

 • Prairie Restorations - Bringing people together with the land